Drek's HLDS / SRCDS rate calculator

 We now need to know details about the server computer.

-- MHz of processor: How fast the server processor is in megahurtz (MHz).
-We do not care about dual or quad core processors, so do not multiply your speed by the number of cores your processor has.
+- MHz CPU: How fast the server processor is in megahurtz (MHz).
+Do not multiply this by the number of processors/cores/threads your CPU has.
+1 GHz = 1000 MHz.

-Once you enter your server processor speed and total RAM, the script will recommend how many slots it can handle.
+Once you enter your server processor speed, number of processors/cores, and total primary memory, the script will recommend how many slots it can handle.

 Either take the recommended slots and type it in the player(s) including reserved slots box, or type in your own figure.